KevCannotCode/Maze-Solution-Path/README.md

 Run instruction: The Maze class has a main program.
 When running it, you will need to provide program arguments such as following:
 String arg [] = --read filelename --solve
+You may fine the maze text files in the lib folder